-- Community Newsletter: sign up on our e-mail list for access to our exclusive Autism Bundle including a resource guide, apps, e-books, and educational toolkits.
+- Sign up on our e-mail list for access to our exclusive Autism Bundle including resource guides, digital comics, e-books, and educational toolkits.

-We have a very active autism community on Facebook and I invite you to LIKE our page and join us in the conversations.
+We have a very active community on social media.
+I invite you to LIKE our page, follow us on TWITTER and INSTAGRAM, and join in the conversations.
 I personally look to you and the rest of the community to help spread empathy and understanding for autism.
-Here’s an example of how we all work together to get positive messages out to the world:
+We launched our #Activate4Autism campaign to empower people to activate their voices for autism.
+Here’s one video from that campaign, a shining example ways we work together to send positive messages out to the world:

 Empower Your Children and Teach their Peers